toddwint/ztp/README.md

 - An example CSV file should be found in `run/ztp`
 - Modify it as you need and place it back in the same folder with the same name.
 - Transfer the configuration files and os images to `run/ztp/ftp/os_images` and `run/ztp/ftp/config_files`.
+- Trigger the container to update by restarting it with `stop.sh` and `start.sh` or run `generate_dhcp_conf.sh`
+- Open the file webadmin.html to:
     - View DHCP/FTP/TFTP messages in a web browser ([frontail](https://github.com/mthenw/frontail))
         - tail the file
         - pause the flow
         - search through the flow
         - highlight multiple rows
     - Alternatively, view the DHCP/FTP/TFTP messages and configuration files in a web browser ([tailon](https://github.com/gvalkov/tailon))

 ## Sample `config.txt` file